|

 end func;

-Progams should use the 'char' constants defined in "keybd.s7i" to deal with function and cursor keys, since the special key codes may change in future versions of Seed7.
-Additionally to the operations possible with a 'file' there are two functions that are applicable only to files of type 'keyboard_file':
+Programs should use the char constants defined in "keybd.s7i" to deal with function and cursor keys, since the special key codes may change in future versions of Seed7.

 $ include "seed7_05.s7i";